-If you want to breed your hamsters – or if you think your female hamster may get pregnant unexpectedly – then you’ll want to know how long you can expect to wait before you have lots of baby hamsters on your hands!
+If you want to breed your hamsters – or if you think you may already have one or more pregnant hamsters – you’ll want to know how long you can expect to wait before the baby hamsters are born.

 The gestation period for a Syrian hamster is 16 days; for dwarf hamsters and Chinese hamsters it is 18 – 21 days, and for Roborovski Hamsters it is 23 – 30 days.